nathan-v/aws_okta_keyman/README.md

 See the `--reup` commandline option for help here!

+### AWS Accounts from Okta

+As of v0.5.1 AWS Okta Keyman can pull the AWS Accounts that have been assigned from Okta itself which means the app ID value no longer needs to be provided in the command line or in the config file.
+A config file can still optionally be used to ensure account names or order if preferred.

+### Automatic Username

+As of v0.5.1 AWS Okta Keyman will use the current user as the username for Okta authentication if no username has been provided.

 ### Config file .. predefined settings for you or your org

 The config file, which defaults to `~/.config/aws_okta_keyman.yml`, allows you to pre-set things like your username, Okta organization name (subdomain), and AWS accounts and App IDs to make this script simpler to use.
 This also supports username assumption based on the current user when the username or email is configured as `automatic-username` if usernames only are an option or `automatic-username@example.com` if you need full emails.
 Arguments will always